Introduction

 Food Systems Transformation major achievements

-Despite the challenges, according to the FSEC, findings suggest that swiftly implementing all FST measures can achieve transformative change and address systemic failures and issues by 2050.
-However, deviating significantly from the current trends, posing immediate and long-term risks to health, climate, biodiversity, and inclusion, is a substantial challenge.
+Despite the challenges, according to the FSEC, findings suggest that swiftly implementing all FST can achieve transformative change and address systemic failures and issues by 2050.
+However, deviating significantly from the current trends, posing immediate and long-term to health, climate, biodiversity, and inclusion, is a substantial challenge.
 Major achievements of implementing the FST method will be:

-1. By 2040, the FST will transform the land sector into a net carbon sink, limiting peak global mean to slightly above 2.0°C, paired with external transformations (FXT) could lower the temperature by an extra 1.5°C.
+1. By 2040, the FST will transform the land sector into a net carbon sink, limiting peak global mean temperature to slightly above 2.0°C, paired with external transformations (FXT) could lower the temperature by an extra 1.5°C.

 1. Transitioning to sustainable agricultural practices could reverse biodiversity loss, cut irrigation demand, and nearly halve nitrogen surplus from farming and natural land.